danyaberezun/argument-label-enforced-named-thesis/EnforcedNamedForm/main.md

 ## Ways to implement

-After basic introduction and the vision behind why this feature could be implemented (or not), we should move to the discussion about what exactly needs to be implemented, what are the things to be conserned of and how the feature can actually be implemented.
+After a basic introduction and the vision behind why this feature could be implemented (or not), we should discuss what needs to be implemented, what things need to be considered, and how the feature can be implemented.

 ### The formal task

-By "adding a way to enforce named argument form" we will denote the presence of the following changes to the Kotlin compiler:
+By "adding a way to enforce named argument form", we will denote the presence of the following changes to the Kotlin compiler:

-1. The syntax to mark a parameter, a function, a class or a whole file as requiring named form of arguments for function calls of/in the marked declarations.
-If such "mark" is not present, the behaviour should not be affected.
-The arguments affected by it will be referred here as "requiring named form".
+1. The syntax to mark a parameter, a function, a class or a whole file as requiring the named form of arguments for function calls of/in the marked declarations.
+The behaviour should not be affected if such a "mark" is absent.
+The arguments it affects will be referred to here as "requiring named form".
-2. During the argument to parameter mapping, if an argument requires named form and is currently being passed in the call using positional form, a warning or an error should be produced.
+2. During the argument to parameter mapping, if an argument requires the named form and is currently being passed in the call using the positional form, a warning or an error should be produced.

 ### Things to consider

 #### Different areas of effect

-It was already mentioned several times, that we may want to enforce named arguments form for different entities on different levels, from more specific to global:
+It was already mentioned several times that we might want to enforce named arguments form for different entities on different levels, from more specific to global:

-1. Mark a specific argument as requiring named form.
-Simple, concise, point-wise.
-Blows up the size of declaration, if you want more that one or two arguments to have this property
+1. Mark a specific argument as requiring the named form.
+Simple, concise, and point-wise.
+It blows up the size of the declaration if one wants more than one or two arguments to have this property
-2. Mark all arguments starting from a specific one as requiring named form.
-Works well if you have a large "tail" of optional parameters for configuration.
-Can lead to confusion, as one will somehow need to place a "separator" which will not be related to a specific parameter by itself, but rather to a range of parameters.
-(One can say that you'll only need to put the mark on the first such parameter, but since in Kotlin one can mix named and positional arguments, this is not going to work)
+2. Mark all arguments starting from a specific one requiring a named form.
+It works well if a function has a large "tail" of optional parameters for configuration.
+This choice can lead to confusion, as one will somehow need to place a "separator", which will not be related to a specific parameter by itself but rather to a range of parameters.
+(One can say that one will only need to put the mark on the first such parameter, but since in Kotlin, one can mix named and positional arguments, this is not going to work)
-3. Mark a function as requring a named form.
-Also simple, all the arguments of such function will require named form.
-Same as 2., but without the inconsistency about the modifier being put somewhere in the middle.
-Has problems when you might actually keep some arguments in positional form, like the first one (which often is the direct object of the function).
+3. Mark a function as requiring a named form.
+Also simple, all the arguments of such a function will require the named form.
+It is the same as 2., but without the inconsistency about the modifier being put somewhere in the middle.
+It has problems when one might want to keep some arguments in positional form, like the first one (which is often the function's direct object).
-4. Mark a whole class as requring a named form.
-If you decided that in a class you will mark all functions as requring a named form, or you are a Swift enjoyer, you may want to enforce named form in each its method.
-Has the same problem as the 3., but in addition users may forget about the modifier being present somewhere in the beginning of the class.
+4. Mark a whole class as requiring a named form.
+If one decides that in a class, one will mark all functions as requiring the named form or wants to write the code in Swift style, one may want to enforce a named form in each method.
+It has the same problem as the 3., but in addition, users may forget about the modifier being present somewhere at the beginning of the class.
-5. Mark the whole file.
-No comments here, basically the same as the previous point.
+5. Mark the whole file — no additional comments here, basically the same as the previous point.
-6. Mark the whole project as using strictly named form.
-May actually be useful if you are working on a library, which can still be in development, or you want to enforce this specific codestyle in your project on the compiler-level.
+6. Mark the whole project using the named form.
+It may be helpful if one is working on a library, which can still be in development, or wants to enforce this specific code style in the project on the compiler level.

-Everything starting from the 3. level seems to be overkill, especially in regard to the first argument of the function.
-And what if we want to prohibit only a specific pattern in regard to the usage of positional form?
+Everything starting from the 3. level seems to be overkill, especially regarding the function's first argument.
+Moreover, what if we want to prohibit only a specific pattern of usage of positional form?
 More about that in the next part.

 #### Different modes of operation

-Maybe we want to not only introduce one specific keyword to enforce named form for something, but, perhaps, something more, especially since we have several various reasons to use them and simple enforcement on different levels have its disadvantages.
-The possible proposed modes/enforcement types are following:
+Maybe we want to use not only one specific keyword to enforce the named form for something but perhaps something more, especially since we have several reasons to use them, and simple enforcement on different levels has disadvantages.
+The possible proposed modes/enforcement types are the following:

-1. Named-only: the regular one, enforces the entitiy marked to have all parameters as requiring named argument form.
-Can be used for functions where all arguments can easily be mixed up, such as functions with `Boolean` arguments, math functions, or many others discussed earlier
+1. Named-only: the regular one enforces the entity marked to have all parameters requiring the named argument form.
+It can be used for functions where all arguments can easily be mixed up, such as functions with `Boolean` arguments, math functions, or many others discussed earlier
-2. Positional-only: the inverse of the previous one, enforces a parameter to be used in the positional form only.
-Can be used for methods with overloads in case the parameter name was changed in the overload or for functions where positional form is highly unexpected (such as `equals`, operators, infix functions, etc)
+2. Positional-only: the inverse of the previous one enforces a parameter to be used in the positional form only.
+It can be used for methods with overloads in case the parameter name was changed in the overload or for functions where the positional form is highly unexpected (such as `equals`, operators or infix functions)
-3. Mixed: simple to describe: some parameters can be used in positional form, while for some we want to enforce named form.
-Examples of such can be seen in functions like `minOf(a, b, comparator, selector)` where `a` and `b` are positional, and `comparator` and `selector` are named.
-Sounds good, but how to implement it from the design point?
+3. Mixed: simple to describe: we want some parameters to be used in the positional form while enforcing the named form for others.
+Examples can be seen in functions like `minOf(a, b, comparator, selector)` where `a` and `b` are positional, and `comparator` and `selector` are named.
+That sounds good, but how do we implement it from a design point of view?
 Mark the function as "named only" and the first parameters as "unnamed"?
-4. No-trailing-lambda: specific mode which prohibits only trailing lambda for a function, class or more.
+4. No-trailing-lambda: a specific mode that prohibits trailing lambdas for only a function, class, or more.
 Targets that one described issue specifically.
-It maybe useful to apply it for all class or library instead of enforcing each last functional parameter to be named.
+It may be helpful to apply it for all classes or libraries instead of enforcing each last functional parameter to be named.

-Overall, proper support of these modes would require more than one kind of marks.
-What comes to mind is something of kind "named", "positional" and "any" to not too many marks in one call.
-Do we really need the third one?
+Properly supporting these modes would require more than one kind of mark.
+What comes to mind is something of the kind: "named", "positional", and "any".
+Do we need the third one?

 #### Remark: global paradigm shift

 Swift programming language, which may be referenced as the source of the initial ideas, enforces named form by default.
-Maybe we should change the Kotlin paradigm and enforce named argument form as a default?
-Obviously, with a grace period, way to use unnamed form and, perhaps, some smart way to not enforce the named form when the passed variable has the same name as the parameter it is being passed into.
+Maybe we should change the Kotlin paradigm and enforce the named argument form as a default?
+Obviously, with a grace period, a way to use an unnamed form and, perhaps, some smart way to not enforce the named form when the passed variable has the same name as the parameter it is being passed into.

 #### Remark: Synergy with Argument Labels

-Both features were initially discussed together, and both are present in Swift, therefore it makes sense that their joined implementation can lead to some additional benefits.
+Both features were initially discussed together and are present in Swift; therefore, it makes sense that their joined implementation can lead to additional benefits.

-For example, one could say that using an "empty" Argument Label can be counted as specifying this parameter as "positional-only", and providing an actual argument label --- as specifying "named-only".
-This approach has its own disadvantages (like two different (although related) behaviours linked to one feature and being a complete rip-off of Swift), but still worth investigating.
+For example, one could say that using an "empty" Argument Label can be counted as specifying this parameter as "positional-only" and providing an actual argument label --- as specifying "named-only".
+This approach has disadvantages (like two different (although related) behaviours linked to one feature and being a complete rip-off of Swift), but it is still worth investigating.

 #### Level of diagnostic

-Instead of throwing errors/warnings on the Compiler level, one may instead propose this feature as an IDE warning and inspection.
-This sounds like a possible approach, but if it will work only in IDE, where parameter names are already highlighted even when one does not write them, the use of this approach seems dubious.
+Instead of throwing errors/warnings on the Compiler level, one may propose this feature as an IDE warning and inspection.
+This idea sounds like a possible approach, but if it will work only in IDE, where parameter names are already highlighted even when one does not write them, this approach seems dubious.

 #### Migration levels

 If a library is to introduce the usage of enforced named argument form in its functions, this will affect all the code that uses these functions.
 How should it affect it?

-1. Perhaps errors should be generated, which will break the code using such functions in positional form.
-This will break the usage, but could possibly increase the adoption speed of the named form.
-And it could uncover some possible bugs in process.
+1. Perhaps errors should be generated, breaking the code using such functions in positional form.
+This approach will break the usage but could increase the adoption speed of the named form.
+Moreover, it could uncover some possible bugs in the process.
-2. Perhaps warnings should be generated, which will only report the usage of enf-marked functions or arguments in positional form.
-This will not break anything, but it seems possible, that many will just ignore such warnings, which effectively nullifies the purpose of the feature.
+2. Perhaps warnings should be generated, only reporting the usage of marked functions or arguments in positional form.
+This approach will not break anything, but it seems possible that many will just ignore such warnings, which effectively nullifies the purpose of the feature.
 3. Combine these two in some way.
-Maybe leave it on the library developer, who will be able to set a configuration flag on whether to throw error or a warning.
-Maybe make it suppresible error or warning via compiler flags.
+Maybe leave it to the library developer to set a configuration flag to determine whether to throw an error or a warning.
+Maybe make it a suppressible error or warning via compiler flags.

 #### Binary compatibility

-Another important topic and reason behind this feature (and argument labels) --- trying to preserve binary compatibility during the function evolution.
+Another essential topic and reason behind this feature (and argument labels) is trying to preserve binary compatibility during function evolution.

-Is it possible to achieve with the usage of positional form?
-How do these named calls are being compiled against library functions?
-How does function ABI changes when an optional parameter is introduced?
+Is it possible to achieve this using the named form?
+How are these named calls being compiled against library functions?
+How does function ABI change when an optional parameter is introduced?

-Another approach for it is to move the parameters that are subject to change into an "Argument Object" --- a data class holding the parameters, which can be easily constructed at the call site and deconstructed inside the function.
-While being a theoretical proposal, it may be further used for ABI instead of ENF and AL. More about this is in its specific document...
+Another approach is to move the parameters subject to change into an "Argument Object" --- a data class holding the parameters, which can be easily constructed at the call site and deconstructed inside the function.
+While being a theoretical proposal, it may be further used for ABI instead of ENF and AL. More about this is in its specific document.

 #### Data class destruction